rubenwardy/minetest_modding_book/_en/map/lvm.md

 ```

 It is recommended that you find and store the content IDs of nodes types
-at load time, because the IDs of a node type will never change.
+at load time because the IDs of a node type will never change.
 Make sure to store
 the IDs in a local variable for performance reasons.

 Nodes in an LVM data array are stored in reverse co-ordinate order, so you should